namphuong2217/Backend-Spring-SocialPlatform/README.md

 A backend REST services for a social blogging platform.
 Project built with Spring Framework from scratch.

-The application is deployed to [Heroku](https://dashboard.heroku.com/).

-You can access the API documentation [here](https://backend-reddit-heroku.herokuapp.com/swagger-ui.html).

 ## Overview

 This project was built with [Spring Boot](https://spring.io/projects/spring-boot).